 If two web pages in the Search Index have similar content, algorithms will rank the page with better links higher.
 For example, if someone searched for community events, Google would consider a page with a backlink from several local news outlets in that region over a page with no backlinks.

 Algorithms also look for violations of Google Webmaster Guidelines to determine the quality of a web page.
-If the algorithm finds evidence of thin or stolen content and spammy or paid links, the web page may be ranked lower than the competition or removed from search results pages altogether.
+For example, if the algorithm finds evidence of thin or stolen content and spammy or paid links, the web page may be ranked lower than the competition or removed from search results pages altogether.

-Algorithms assess the usability of web pages in an effort to serve search results that users can browse, frustration-free.
-We will dive into specific usability signals and how different Google tools measure them.
+Algorithms assess the usability of web pages to serve search results that users can browse frustration-free.
+Next, we will dive into specific usability signals and how different Google tools measure them.

 Context and search settings will play an important role in localizing and personalizing the search results seen by a user.
-A search user in Canada who specifies “Français” in the settings will see a difference within the search results than a search user in the US who specifies English in the settings.
+For example, a search user in Canada who specifies “Français” in the settings will see a difference within the search results than a search user in the US who specifies English.

 After each of these areas has been evaluated, Google presents the most relevant results within the SERPs, from the most relevant and user-friendly web page to the least.
 The goal: to provide the user with the best experience for each result displayed.